chrisdavis2110/meshcore-coverage-map/server/README.md

 ### Enable Location Validation

-To restrict locations to a specific region, set in `.env`:
+To restrict locations to a specific region, configure in your `.env` file (see `.env.example` for details):

 ```bash
 CENTER_POS=37.3382,-121.8863